Alignak-monitoring/alignak/doc/source/09_architecture/advanced-features.rst

 Ok, a server can crash or a network can go down.
 The high availability is not a useless feature, you know?

-With shinken, making a high availability architecture is very easy.
+With alignak, making a high availability architecture is very easy.
 Just as easy as the load balancing feature :)

 You saw how to add new scheduler/poller satellites.
 For the HA it's quite the same.
 You just need to add new satellites in the same way you just did, and define them as "spares".
 You can (should) do the same for all the satellites (a new arbiter, reactionner and broker) for a whole HA architecture.